How to Handle APFS Data Recovery

 Here’s how to recover data on the APFS drive with Disk Drill:

 1. Visit the official Disk Drill website and download the software.
-To avoid overwriting lost data, install it on a different drive from the one where the deleted files were stored.Follow the instructions provided
+To avoid overwriting lost data, install it on a different drive from the one where the deleted files were stored.Download Disk Drill

 3. Disk Drill will list all connected drives and partitions.
-Find and select the APFS drive from which you lost data.
+Find and select the APFS drive from which you lost data, then click “Search for lost data.”Select Drive And Start Scan In Disk Drill

 Option 2: PhotoRec

 PhotoRec is another popular option for recovering deleted files from APFS drives.
 One of its best qualities is that it is completely free and open-source.
 Unlike many other tools, PhotoRec uses a signature-based method to scan the drive, meaning it doesn’t rely on the file system.
 Whether it’s APFS, FAT, or any other file system, PhotoRec can recover files based purely on their signatures.
-However, its biggest drawback is that it only operates through a command-line interface, which may not be ideal for most users who prefer a graphical interface.
+However, unlike Disk Drill, PhotoRec operates entirely through Terminal.
+You don’t need to type commands (all navigation happens via your keyboard, with on-screen prompts guiding you through every step).
+The interface may look minimal, but the process is straightforward once you follow the instructions displayed on the screen.

 1. PhotoRec is bundled with TestDisk.
 Download it from the official website or install it using Homebrew if you’re familiar with command-line tools.

 4. Once you’ve selected the drive, PhotoRec will prompt you to choose the specific partition to scan.
-You can choose either a specific partition or scan the entire disk, depending on where the data loss occurred.Select "Other"
+You can choose either a specific partition or scan the entire disk, depending on where the data loss occurred.Click Search Button In PhotoRec

 6. Choose a directory to save the recovered files.
 It’s important to save them to a different drive or directory to avoid overwriting any additional lost data.
-After specifying the directory, press “C” to start the scan, and PhotoRec will search for file signatures.Photorec scanning for lost data
+After specifying the directory, press “C” to start the scan, and PhotoRec will search for file signatures.Select Recovery Directory In PhotoRec

-How to Recover Data from APFS Snapshot with Disk Utility
+How to Recover Data from APFS Snapshots Using Time Machine

 How to Repair APFS Volume on Mac